Kkthnx-Wow/WTFacts/README.md

 - **Enable Addon**: Toggle the addon on or off.
 - **Fact Cooldown**: Set the cooldown time between facts (1 to 60 minutes, default: 10 minutes).
 - **Message Delay**: Adjust the delay between the triggering event and the fact being sent (1 to 5 seconds, default: 3 seconds).
-- **Event Toggles**: Enable or disable specific events to control when facts are displayed (COMING SOON!).
+- **Event Toggles**: Enable or disable specific events to control when facts are displayed.

 ## Why Use WTFacts?